benjaminsnorris/bsn.io/_drafts/2016-09-02-the-value-of-test-driven-development-tdd.md

 1. ⌨️ Write failing tests for all the scenarios I could think of
 1. 🖥 Implement the logic for text selection
 1. 😒 Run the tests and realize I had broken cursor position support
-1. 😅 Repeat steps 7 and 8 until everything passed
+1. 😅 Repeat previous two steps until everything passed
 1. 🎉 Write an exultant blog post

 ## The realization
-After I was done, I realized what a difference experience it was to write the code before the tests instead of vice versa.
+After I was done, it hit me how different it was to write the code before the tests instead of vice versa.
 When the code came first, my tests just verified my code.
-I had already thought through all the scenarios I thought I needed to support, and had coded them up, so I just had to make sure that they worked as I intended.
+I had come up with all the scenarios I thought I needed to support, and had coded them, so I just made sure that they worked as I intended.

-However, when I wrote the tests first, it was a very different mental exercise.
-I was not worried about how I was going to implement the scenarios I thought of—I was just focused on coming up with all the possible scenarios I could imagine.
+However, when I wrote the tests first, it was a completely different mental exercise.
+I was not worried about how I was going to implement the different scenarios—I was just focused on thinking of all possible scenarios.
 Not only did I think of many different cases for text selection, but I realized that I had omitted a number of cases for cursor position as well.

 ## The takeaway
 My adherence to [TDD](https://en.wikipedia.org/wiki/Test-driven_development) has ebbed and flowed over time.
 It is easy to want to jump straight into writing the code and seeing something work in the simulator.
 But taking the time at the beginning to consider the desired behavior, and writing tests for that behavior makes for better code and fewer rewrites and regressions.

 Sometimes, it can feel impossible to start with tests.
 Your tests will not compile if the objects they are testing do not exist yet.
-One approach that has worked well for me is to start by writing description test function names, and then move on to writing the rest of everything.
+One approach that has worked well for me is to start by writing descriptive function names for tests, and then moving on to writing the rest of everything.
 The process looks something like this:

 1. Create a test case class and write empty test functions
 1. Create objects with properties and stubbed functions